 HackerRank Projects allows you to evaluate Front-end, Back-end, and Full-stack developers through project-based assessments.
 The platform currently supports questions for Jupyter, Angular, React.JS, Node.js, Django, Ruby on Rails, and Java.
 While the previous environment supported tests for screening candidates on their core computer science skills, this environment enables you to evaluate candidates on project-based real-world problems.
 When hiring experienced candidates, companies often want to test their knowledge on frameworks and skills in building real applications.
 These skills can now be assessed through our project-based tests.

-The project-based environment facilitates the hiring of developers who are familiar with each layer of software technology and are adept at front-end programming, back-end programming, and databases.
+The project-based environment facilitates the hiring of developers who are familiar with each layer of software technology and are adept at front-end programming, back-end programming, Full stack developer, DevOps, Data Science, and databases.

 Advantages of the project-based Testing environment to recruiters